pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

 ... the sublist invariants for all remaining levels ...

-... and also a ghost variable for the partial view of the map which we will now discuss while defining the bottom list invariant
+... and also a ghost variable for the partial view of the map which we will now discuss while defining the bottom list invariant.

 </sub> {{< /speaker_note >}}